Who can use this: Tech admin, Business admin

 If the meeting time or date changes, you will need to forward each email with a meeting invite update to the Assistant.
 Gong cannot detect updates from previously forwarded invites.

-In Company settings > Data Capture > Web conferencing, make sure the toggle for the provider (e.g., Zoom, Google Meet, etc.) in the first column is enabled.
+In Admin center > Data Capture > Web conferencing, make sure the toggle for the provider (e.g., Zoom, Google Meet, etc.) in the first column is enabled.

 Check the Details column for any errors or warnings regarding the web conference provider status.